TinyBila/wireframing/README.md

 ## The type of wireframe project available
 Most of the project are high-fifelity wireframe they look closer to the final design but project like the "alx" looks more basic and simple.

+# Wireframe Tools
+Wireframing tools help designers and developers create visual blueprints of websites, apps, or digital products before moving into full design and development.
+Some of the most commonly used tools include:

+Balsamiq – Known for its simple, sketch-like interface that makes it easy to quickly draft low-fidelity wireframes.

+Adobe XD – Offers a balance of wireframing, prototyping, and design features, with strong integration into Adobe’s ecosystem.

+Sketch – Popular among Mac users, with a wide range of plugins and integrations for creating both wireframes and high-fidelity designs.

+Axure RP – A powerful tool that allows for advanced interactivity and documentation, making it great for complex projects.

+Why Figma is Recommended

+Among all these tools, Figma stands out as one of the most recommended for wireframing.

+Key Features of Figma for Wireframing:

+Cloud-based collaboration – Multiple users can work on the same file in real time, similar to Google Docs.

+Cross-platform – Works in the browser as well as desktop apps (Windows, macOS, Linux) without compatibility issues.

+Component system – Reusable components make it easy to build consistent wireframes and scale designs.

+Built-in prototyping – Allows you to connect frames and create clickable prototypes without needing an external tool.

+Plugins and templates – A wide library of community-created resources speeds up wireframing and design processes.

+Why it’s useful for wireframing:
+Figma is especially powerful because it lets teams quickly move from low-fidelity wireframes (basic layouts to map user flow) to high-fidelity designs and even interactive prototypes—all in one platform.
+Its real-time collaboration is invaluable for remote teams, ensuring that designers, developers, and stakeholders are always aligned.